nowsecure/secure-mobile-development/android/2014-06-05-implement-pendingintents-carefully.md

 ## Details

-PendingIntents allow apps to pass execution to another app which can then call the Intent specified as though they were the originating app.
-This allows external apps to call back to private components.
-The external app, if malicious, may try to influence the destination and or data/integrity.
+With a PendingIntent, an app can pass an Intent to a second application that can then execute that Intent as if it were the originating app (i.e., with the same permissions).
+This allows other apps to call back to the originating app's private components.
+The external app, if malicious, may try to influence the destination and/or data/integrity.

 ## Remediation

-It is best to use PendingIntents as delayed callbacks to private Broadcast Receivers/Activities and explicitly specify the component name as one of your components in the base Intent.
+Use PendingIntents as delayed callbacks to private BroadcastReceivers or broadcast activities, and explicitly specify the component name in the base Intent.

 ## References